builderbill

 Deck supports seen on one of my bike rides.

-The other Sunday morning I did one of my rambling slow bike rides.
-I finished up as I almost always do, along the coast.
-The spot along the coast that I went to had one of our many boarded decks out into the mangroves.
+The other Sunday morning I did one of my slow rambling bike rides.
+I finished up as I almost always do, along the coast and the spot that I went to had one of our many decks out into the mangroves.

 walkway deck through mangroves